Alor Setar: Origin

 The Kedah Royal Museum.
 Completed in 1735, it formerly functioned as the official residence for several sultans of Kedah.
 The current building is dated from the 19th century.

 Alor Setar was established on 30 December 1735 by Kedah's 19th Ruler, Sultan Muhammad Jiwa Zainal Adilin II and was the state's eighth administrative centre since the establishment of the Kedah Sultanate in 1136.
 The earlier administrative centres were located in Kota Bukit Meriam, Kota Sungai Emas, Kota Siputeh, Kota Naga, Kota Sena, Kota Indera Kayangan and Kota Bukit Pinang.

 The pre-existing settlement was originally a small village.
-However, the sultan found the area to be in a strategic location, he was drawn to the area as it was covered in lush greenery and was noted as the center where the two estuaries of the Kedah River converged.
+However, the sultan found the area to be in a strategic location.
+He was drawn to the area, as it was covered in lush greenery and was noted as the center at which the two estuaries of the Kedah River converged.
 Upon the agreement with several Kedahan nobles, they agreed to institute a new town known as "Kota Setar" (the "Town of Setar").
 The name was derived from Bouea macrophylla, a type of tree that can be found in the area.

 Period of turbulence

 A new administrative institution was constructed in the settlement, with the sultan residing in Istana Kota Setar.
 However, the capital suffered a major attack when the Bugis armada led by Raja Haji managed to destroy both the Istana Kota Setar (Royal Palace) and Balai Besar (Grand Hall) in 1770.
 In 1771, the British represented by Francis Light and Sultan Abdullah Mukarram Shah entered into an agreement to halt the Bugis influence in Kedah.

 During the coronation ceremony of Ahmad Tajuddin Halim Shah II of Kedah on 17 March 1805, Siamese forces managed to occupy the capital.
 The sultan was forced to retreat to Penang and later Malacca.
 The settlement was put on a standstill for 20 years.
-He was restored to the crown in 1842 and the capital was temporarily relocated to Kota Kuala Muda before returning to Kota Setar.
+He was restored to the crown in 1842, and the capital was temporarily relocated to Kota Kuala Muda before returning to Kota Setar.